Chapter 2 : The Sorting Hat's Warning

-Hagrid smiled back at her and herded the terrified first years towards the lake where the fleet of small boats was waiting.
+Hagrid smiled back at her and herded the terrified first years towards the Black Lake where the fleet of small boats was waiting.
 Hermione watched them leave before turning and hurrying to the last remaining carriages.
 When she reached the thestrals, only two carriages remained.
 Hermione trotted to the first carriage and glanced inside: it was full.
 She sighed and quickly entered the second carriage without a second thought.

 “Stay as far from me as possible.
 I don’t want to be contaminated,” he hissed, narrowing his eyes at her.

 “Oh, get over yourself, Malfoy,” Hermione replied, unconscious to the fact that her hands had again begun to shake.
 It was unnerving being so close to the boy who had tried to kill Dumbledore; the carriage abruptly felt much smaller.